This website is best viewed in a browser that supports web standards.

 [F] Freshman | [C] Continuing | [T] Transfer | [G] Graduate

-Awarded annually to education majors who graduated from high schools in Gentry, Nodaway, or Worth counties in Missouri.
-Recipients shall be of good moral character, with excellent academic standing, have completed at least the first semester of their freshman year and show promise as a future teacher.
+Are awarded annually to education majors who graduated from high schools in Gentry, Nodaway, or Worth counties in Missouri.
+Recipients shall be of good moral character, with excellent academic standing, have completed at least the first semester of their freshman year, and show promise as a future teacher.

-Given to a junior or senior woman in teacher education with 3.00 cumulative GPA.
-The recipient shall be from one of the following communities: Albany, Barnard, Grant City, Maryville, Ravenwood, Stanberry, or Tarkio, Missouri or Taylor County, Iowa.
+Is awarded to a junior or senior woman in teacher education with a GPA of 3.00.
+The recipient shall be from one of the following communities: Albany, Barnard, Grant City, Maryville, Ravenwood, Stanberry, or Tarkio, Missouri, or Taylor County, Iowa.

-Junior or senior education major who intends to become a classroom instructor.
-3.00 GPA required.
+Will be awarded annually to a junior or senior education major who has expressed an intention of becoming a classroom instructor and has maintained a 3.00 GPA based on a 4.00 point system.
 At least one shall be awarded to a secondary education major.

-Recipient of this award shall be an elementary education major, from any class level, and be a full-time student in the fall and spring trimesters.
+Recipient of this award shall be an elementary education major, from any class level, and be a full-time student in the fall and spring trimester.

-Must be admitted or demonstrate eligibility for admission to teacher education, have a 3.0 GPA or better overall, in major and in education courses.
-Must submit the following documents: a formal letter of application, a written statement entitled "What can I give to education that no one else can?" and 2 formal letters of recommendation.
-One letter from a teacher education staff member and one letter from outside teacher education.
+Must be admitted or demonstrate eligibility for admission to Teacher Education, have a 3.00 grade point or better overall, in major, and in education courses, and submit the following documents: a formal letter of application, a written statement entitled “What can I give to education that no one else can?”, and 2 formal letters of recommendation.
+One letter from a Teacher Education staff member and one letter from outside Teacher Education.
+PLEASE USE RECOMMENDATION FORM PROVIDED.

 Admission to Northwest or 3.00 GPA in previous college coursework.
 High scholarship.
 Based on financial need.
-Letter of recommendation from at least one teacher who can speak of student's probability for success and knows of student's desire to become a teacher.
+Letter of recommendation from at least one teacher who can speak of student’s probability for success and know of student’s desire to become a teacher.
+PLEASE USE RECOMMENDATION FORM PROVIDED.

 Recipients will be entering freshmen who have graduated from a Missouri high school, rank in the upper 10 percent of their graduating class, score at or near the upper 90th percentile on the ACT or SAT, demonstrate financial need and are majoring in elementary education.

-Junior, senior or graduate student in education.
+Memorials for Mary Jane Wilkinson, Roberta Westfall and Dorothy Silcott are included in this fund.
+Scholarships are awarded annually to junior, senior or graduate students in Education.
 Applicants shall have a 2.75 GPA and favorable recommendation of at least one faculty member.
 Letters from teachers and administrators are valuable.
 Students must submit a typed letter explaining their financial need, activities and interests in the field of education.
+PLEASE USE RECOMMENDATION FORMS PROVIDED.
 One scholarship will be awarded to a qualified minority applicant.

 Awarded to an incoming freshman with a declared major in education, with a preference given to students from St. Charles and St. Louis, MO.